 A quicker solution for the impatient, go-getters among you is to use your water meter (if you have one) to test your water use in real time.
-Just follow these simple steps: find your meter and take a note of the reading (or take a picture on your smartphone, it’s 2019).
+Just follow these simple steps: find your meter and take a note of the reading (or take a picture on your smartphone).
 Now stop using any water anywhere in your home, for at least three hours.
 We suggest you pick an appropriate time for this, i.e. not right before your better half wants to take a relaxing bath.
 After the long drought check the meter again – if you can see a difference in readings then hey presto, water was flowing somewhere and you’ve almost certainly got yourself a water leak somewhere.

 Is the water leak inside your home?